It’s good to talk: NKorea and China sit down at last

 The rapprochement has been brought about by the same events that have driven Pyongyang’s detente with Seoul and Washington: the North’s nuclear advances, Washington’s hardline rhetoric and the growing impact of sanctions on the economy.

-An atmosphere of cooperation fostered by the Winter Olympics in the South catalysed the process.
+An atmosphere of cooperation fostered by the Winter Olympics in the South catalyzed the process.

 But the appointment of the hawkish John Bolton as national security adviser has heightened fears that the US might resort to military action if Trump is disappointed by his meeting with Kim.

-The US and North Korea still have wildly diverging views of the North’s nuclear programme, said Beijing-based independent political commentator Hua Po, adding the summit could go “a lot of different ways”.
+The US and North Korea still have wildly diverging views of the North’s nuclear program, said Beijing-based independent political commentator Hua Po, adding the summit could go “a lot of different ways”.

 Pyongyang is looking to stay one step ahead in the diplomatic dalliance, added Kim Han-kwon, a professor at the Korea National Diplomatic Academy.